markcot/pands-project/README.md

 code in the Python programming language [2] based on that research.

 The data set has been widely investigated and written about it, much of which has published online in the field of pattern recognition and machine learning.
+The data set file 'iris-data-set.csv' is used in this project.

+The python code for this project is called 'analyse.py'.
+The code take a second input argument on the command line.
+To run the code in the current working folder for this project, enter on the command line the following text to run the code:

+#### python analyse.py iris-data-set.csv

+The code displays to the screen a number of summaries of the data set contents, outputs the summaries to additional csv files and gives the user a number of options for plotting some Figures.

-## Research
+## Data set Research
 The data set [1] was introduced in a paper by botanist Ronald A. Fisher in 1936, but was originally collected in 1935 and published in 1936 by botanist Edgar S. Anderson [3].
 The data set is also referred to as 'Anderson's Iris data set'.